Albanians in Montenegro: Ottoman period

 In 1685 the Mainjani tribe participated in the Battle of Vrtijeljka on the side of the Venetians.
 The battle resulted in defeat.
 The news of the battle was recorded in Rome on 27 May 1685: "two courageous leaders, one named Bajo, friend of captain Janko, and the other, captain Vuković the Arbanas, died"; the source states that the defeat was due to betrayal of Montenegrins in the battle.

-In 1688 the tribes of Kuči, Klimenti and Piperi rose up and captured the town of Medun, defeating 2 Ottoman counter-assaults and capturing many supplies in the process before retreating.
+In 1688 the tribes of Kuçi, Kelmendi and Pipri rose up and captured the town of Medun, defeating 2 Ottoman counter-assaults and capturing many supplies in the process before retreating.

-In 1700, after the Great Serb Migration, the Klimenti and Kuči and other tribes like the Škrelje of Rugova established themselves in the region of Rožaje and the neighboring town of Tutin in Serbia.
-The Šalja, Krasnići, and Gaši also moved in the region.
+In 1700, after the Great Serb Migration, the Kelmendi and Kuçi and other tribes like the Shkreli of Rugova established themselves in the region of Rožaje and the neighboring town of Tutin in Serbia.
+The Shala, Krasniqi, and Gashi also moved in the region.

-The Arbanasi people in the Zadar region are thought to have hailed from the Catholic Albanian inhabitands of the region of Shestan, specifically from the villages of Briska (Brisk), Šestan (Shestan), Livari (Ljare), and Podi (Pod) having settled the Zadar area in 1726–27 and 1733 on the decision of Archbishop Vicko Zmajević of Zadar, in order to repopulate the land.
+The Arbanasi people in the Zadar region are thought to have hailed from the Catholic Albanian inhabitants of the region of Shestan, specifically from the villages of Briska (Brisk), Šestan (Shestan), Livari (Ljare), and Podi (Pod) having settled the Zadar area in 1726–27 and 1733 on the decision of Archbishop Vicko Zmajević of Zadar, in order to repopulate the land.